kadraman/IronIke/README.md

-# Iron Ike
+# Spirit Catcher (Color)

-An action platformer for the GameBoy Color written using [CrossZGB](https://github.com/gbdk-2020/CrossZGB/releases)
+An action platformer for the Ninteno GameBoy Color written using [CrossZGB](https://github.com/gbdk-2020/CrossZGB/releases)

 ## Building amd Running

-_Note: although the project should compile on Windows it is recommended to build using Linux or WSL (on Windows)._
+_Note: although the project should compile on Windows/Linux it has been devloped on WSL._

 Download CrossZGB from [https://github.com/gbdk-2020/CrossZGB/releases](https://github.com/gbdk-2020/CrossZGB/releases) and extract to a directory, e.g.  `/usr/local/lib/CrossZGB`.